Jiayi0912/migrant-student-education/README.md

-# Final project: Education funding, subsidies, and academic performance gap between migrant and local students in China
+# Final project: Education Funding Inequality and Academic Performance Disparity between Migrant and Local Students in China
-** Author: Jiayi Zou **
+Author: Jiayi Zou
-** Date: 02/26/2025 **
+Date: 03/12/2025

 ## Repo purpose
-This repo is for the *final project* of the course "From Data to Manuscript in R" instructed by Dr. Natalie Dowling.
+This repo is for the *final project* of the course D2MR instructed by Dr. Natalie Dowling.
-The basic structure of this repo includes a .qmd which is the manuscript for the final assignment, several R scripts for data cleaning and wrangling, and data analysis, html and pdf files rendered from the qmd file with apaquarto settings, and a csv file containing clean data for research purpose.
+The basic structure of this repo includes a .qmd which is the manuscript for the final assignment, an R scripts for function and palette setting, and a pdf file rendered from the qmd file with apaquarto format, and a csv file containing clean data for research purpose.

 ## Research question
 Internal migration in China has accelerated along with urbanization since the implementation of Reform and Opening Up policy in the early 1980s.
 Education and sociology research focusing on internal migrant students found that these children have a relatively lower school achievement compared to local students without migrant status, and suffer from academic and financial difficulties, as well as alienation in public education system.